Manosgou/AI-Programming-Summer-School-2024/README.md

  2. **Task 2:** Financial Analysis tool ( A Streamlit application which uses Open AI API under the hood in order to 		     compare stocks)
  3. **Task 3:** Disease Analysis (A Streamlit application which uses Open AI API under the hood in order to predict your disease, depending with your symptoms)
  4. **Task 4** Quiz Generator (A Streamlit application which uses Open AI API under the hood in order generate quizzes dynamically)

+ > I would like to thank Workealy for this amazing experience and the great job in structuring the course!